lambdastack/lambdastack/docs/home/howto/BACKUP.md

 #### Backup configuration

 Copy default configuration for backup from ``defaults/configuration/backup.yml`` into newly created backup.yml config file, and enable backup for chosen components by setting up ``enabled`` parameter to ``true``.

-This config may also be attached to cluster-config.yml
+This config may also be attached to cluster-config.yml or whatever you named your cluster yaml file.

 ```
 kind: configuration/backup